-Due to the administrative requirements regarding reimbursement, and the potential link between Strategy/ies Grants and Agricultural Conservation Easement grants, eligible applicants are strongly encouraged to provide DOC with structured summaries of proposed projects.
-A pre-proposal worksheet for this purpose has been developed and is available on the DOC web site.
+Due to the administrative requirements regarding reimbursement, and the potential link between Strategy/ies Grants and Agricultural Conservation Easement Grants, eligible applicants are strongly encouraged to provide the Department with structured summaries of proposed projects.
+A pre-proposal worksheet for this purpose has been developed and is available on the Department's web site.

-By providing basic information about the potential project's scope and goals, DOC grant managers can make a preliminary quantification of GHG benefits and provide limited technical assistance to the applicant in advance of completion of full project proposals.
-The deadline for pre-proposal submission for FY 2015-16 projects is February 16, 2016, with full project proposals due May 2, 2016.
+By providing basic information about the potential project's scope and goals, the Department's grant managers can make a preliminary quantification of GHG benefits and provide limited technical assistance to the applicant in advance of completion of full project proposals.
+The deadline for pre-proposal submission for FY 2016-17 projects is June 1, 2017, with full project proposals due August 1, 2017.